sccbioinformatics/SCC_CSENS_docs/docs/index.md

 Before you request an account, you should be comfortable using a UNIX based high-performance computing (HPC) platform.
 This document is mostly for the benefit of users at the Lund Stem Cell Center who are pladed in Group 1 (gr01).

+**The SCC storage is not for general purpose file storage.** It is for data being actively worked on. for general storage needs you need contact LDC for other options.

 ## Some general ground rules

 1) **Work cleanly**.
 We have limited disk space so it should be used wisely.
 Only put raw data and scripts into `/backup`, and make sure data is compressed.